windytan/redsea/README.md

 -v    Print version
 ```

 By default, the input (via stdin) is MPX with 16-bit mono samples at 171 kHz.
-The output
-format defaults to newline-delimited JSON.
+The output format defaults to newline-delimited JSON.

 ### Live decoding with rtl_fm

+The full command is:

+    $ rtl_fm -M fm -l 0 -A std -p 0 -s 171k -g 40 -F 9 -f 87.9M | ./src/redsea

-There's a convenience shell script called `rtl-rx.sh`:
+There's a shorthand shell script called `rtl-rx.sh`:

     $ ./rtl-rx.sh -f 87.9M

-Command line options are passed on to `rtl_fm`.
-Station frequency (`-f`) is mandatory.
-It may also be helpful to set `-p` to the ppm error in the crystal.
-(Note that `rtl_fm` will tune a bit off; this is expected behavior.)
+Command line options to this script are passed on to `rtl_fm`.
+Station frequency
+(`-f`) is mandatory.
+It may also be helpful to set `-p` to the ppm error in the
+crystal.
 Gain is set to 40 dB by default.
-The script can be modified to include additional parameters to redsea as well.
+The script can be modified to include
+additional parameters to redsea as well.

+Decoding works on Raspberry Pi 1 by changing `-A std` to `-A fast`.
+This changes
+the arctan calculation in the FM demodulator to a fast integer approximation, so
+that more cycles will be left to redsea.

+Note that `rtl_fm` will tune a bit off; this is expected behavior and is done to
+avoid the DC spike.

 ### Decoding a pre-recorded signal with SoX

     $ sox multiplex.wav -t .s16 -r 171k -c 1 - | ./src/redsea

-The signal should be FM demodulated and have enough bandwidth to accommodate the RDS subcarrier (> 60 kHz).
+The signal should be FM demodulated and have enough bandwidth to accommodate the
+RDS subcarrier (> 60 kHz).

 ### Decoding MPX via sound card

-If your sound card supports recording at 192 kHz, and you have `sox` installed, you can also decode the MPX output of an FM tuner or RDS encoder:
+If your sound card supports recording at 192 kHz, and you have `sox` installed,
+you can also decode the MPX output of an FM tuner or RDS encoder:

     $ rec -t .s16 -r 171k -c 1 - | ./src/redsea

-## Performance tips

-Redsea can be run on Raspberry Pi 1 by changing `-A std` to `-A fast` in `rtl-rx.sh`.
-This changes the arctan calculation in the FM demodulator to a fast integer approximation, so that more cycles will be left to redsea.

 ## Requirements